hieunguyen810/VLC_demodulation/README.md

 - run file "Main.py"
 ## Abstract
 In this thesis, the two main parts are: measuring at laboratory 209B1 (Hcmut) and building different machine learning models for signal demodulation.
-Data from the mea- surement of two Lorentz pulses signals on visible light communication systems using OLED use as datasets for the machine learning model.
-This thesis will detail the pro- cesses from data acquisition, signal processing to signal classification.
+Data from the measurement of two Lorentz pulses signals on visible light communication systems using
+OLED use as datasets for the machine learning model.
+This thesis will detail the processes from data acquisition, signal processing to signal classification.
 <br />
 The signal processing steps to be investigated include: reducing nonlinear distortion with Denoising Autoencoder Neural Networks.
 The data to train is a two-level randomized